Deep Nets: What have they ever done for Vision?: Towards Understanding Deep Nets

 This suggests the following rough conceptual picture of Deep Nets.
 The convolutional levels represent the manifold of intensity patterns at different levels of abstraction.
 The lowest levels represent local image patterns while the high levels represent larger patterns which are invariant to the details of the intensity patterns.
 From a related perspective, the weight vectors represent a dictionary of templates of image patterns.
-The final ``decision layers'' of the Deep Net are usually harder to interpret but it is plausible that they make decisions based on the templates represented by the lower layers.
-This ``dictionary of templates'' interpretation of Deep Nets suggests they are very efficient to learn and represent an enormous variety of image patterns, and interpolate between them, but cannot extrapolate much beyond the patterns they have seen in their training dataset.
+The final ``decision layers'' of the Deep Net are usually harder to interpret but it is plausible that they make decisions based on the templates represented by the lower layers.\footnote{Admittedly in ResNets \citep{DBLP:conf/cvpr/HeZRS16}, there is only one ``decision layer'', and the analogy to ``template matching'' also weakens at higher layers due to presence of the residual connection. } This ``dictionary of templates'' interpretation of Deep Nets suggests they are very efficient to learn and represent an enormous variety of image patterns, and interpolate between them, but cannot extrapolate much beyond the patterns they have seen in their training dataset.
 Other studies suggest that Deep Nets are less effective at modeling visual properties which are specified purely by geometry, particularly if the input consists of binary valued patterns corresponding to the presence or absence of boundary edges.
 It is an open issue whether Deep Nets can learn features that ``factorize'' different visual properties which, as we will argue later in Section~\ref{sec:explosion}, will ultimately be necessary for dealing with the full complexity of real images.